Switching to natural cosmetics can be a daunting one! But don’t worry, I’ve got your back with these tips to get you started.

 Today, there is NO excuse.
 There are so many resources that can empower you to facilitate change.
-Web sites such as www.ewg.org, www.davidsuzuki.org, environmentaldefence.ca, www.goodguide.com and of course right here on my website too.
+Websites such as the Environmental Working Group, the David Suzuki Foundation, Environmental Defence and of course right here on my website too.

 Get to know your ingredients!

-Conclusion: If you are thinking of making the switch to non-toxic beauty products then this post will help yu do just that.
-It’s important to keep in mind that changes takes time, you want to transition slowly, you want to try before you buy and really get to know your ingredients.
+If you are thinking of making the switch to non-toxic beauty products then this post will help you do just that.
+It’s important to keep in mind that change takes time, you want to transition slowly, you want to try before you buy and really get to know your ingredients.
 Have you made the switch yet?
 What are you finding most challenging?
 I’d love to hear from you, post in the comments below.